19hours/sg-statutes/Acts/Income Tax Act.md

 [53/2007]

-(4) Approval may be granted under this section between 1st March 2007 and 31st March 2017 (both dates inclusive).
+(4) Approval may be granted under this section between 1 March 2007 and 31 December 2022 (both dates inclusive).

 [53/2007; 29/2012]

 [Act 37 of 2014 wef 27/11/2014]

+[Act 39 of 2017 wef 01/04/2017]

 (5) In determining the income of an approved aircraft leasing company from the leasing of any aircraft or aircraft engine —